-The University of New England Center for Excellence in Collaborative Education (formerly the Interprofessional Education Collaborative) was formally established in 2010.
-It solidifies UNE’s historic commitment to interprofessional academic and community-based programming that prepares the next generation of health care leaders for team-based practice.
-Students representing the full range of health professions programs work with one another through interactive collaborative activities that include:
+The UNE Center for Excellence in Collaborative Education (CECE, formerly the Interprofessional Education Collaborative) was formally established in 2010.
+It solidifies UNE’s historic commitment to interprofessional academic and community-based programming that prepares the next generation of health care leaders — in collaboration with other professions — for team-based practice.
+Students representing the full range of health professions programs work with one another, including students studying arts and sciences, through interactive collaborative activities that include:

 - Team-based case conferences